mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 However, there were some additional changes in the way that design patterns were presented to learners.
 In addition, material which mapped and explained learning dimensions including design skills and computational concepts were included in the participant support resources.

 Learning Map design and expression of patterns in modified traditional GDP form.

+**Addition of a Game Challenge section**

+I wanted to explore the possibility to use this model to explore systems thinking.
+There is precedent to do this in GSM.

+It was driven in a response to meaningful missions which helped guide a focus on game play.

+I created such missions (outlined in Methods chapter) Added game design patterns based on challenge - find source Schnell & GSM literature (their terminology is Game elements) And then updated the learning map to highlight potential concepts to be learned.

 #### Common between Phases